sukhik/mood/pages/about.md

 ##### Personal and Professional Development

 Instead of working, I am working on myself.
 I won't accept a job offer until spring 2021.
 I want to start working and I want to make a ton of money.
 Until then, I really want to be alone and find enough time to do everything I want.
 I want to be healthy and well.
 I want to be peaceful.
 There should be no pressure on me for the duration of my project.
-Goal: Start working Spring 2021
+Goal: Start working spring 2021

 ##### Physical Care